drBenway/pixi-vn-wiki/start/labels.md

 Every step the system saves the current state of the game.
 To go back to the previous step you must execute the `narration.goBack()` function.

-In parameters you must pass a function `navigate: (path: string) => void` that will be called with the [URL Path or Route](/start/interface.md#what-is-the-url-path-and-routes) of the previous step, so you can use it to [navigate to the previous UI screen](/start/interface#navigateswitch-between-ui-screens).
+In parameters you must pass a function `navigate: (path: string) => void` that will be called with the [URL Path or Route](/start/interface.md#what-is-the-url-path-and-routes) of the previous step, so you can to [navigate to the previous UI screen](/start/interface#navigateswitch-between-ui-screens).

 For exemple if you use a [React Router Dom](https://reactrouter.com):